buswinka/buswinka/README.md

-I'm Chris @buswinka, a PhD Candidate at Harvard Medical School interested in inner ear biology and deep learning for 3D biomedical instance segmentation.
+I'm Chris @buswinka, a PhD Candidate at Harvard Medical School, Mass Eye and Ear interested in inner ear biology and deep learning.
 <!---

 --->